Coma112/CReports/README.md

 # Last commit 💯

-- I added the report GUI
+- I fixed the HikariCP problem.
-- I fixed the 'nothing happens' problem
+- I will shadow the jar from now
-- I added if the player clicks on a report it teleports it to the target
+  - I started the pages in the GUI

 # Server Status ✅